caichengjun01/caichengjun01.github.io/_pages/about.md

 I am currently an Associate Professor at City University of Hong Kong (Dongguan).
 I obtained my Ph.D. degree in Computer Science from City University of Hong Kong in July 2021, under the supervision of [Prof. Cong Wang](https://www.cs.cityu.edu.hk/~congwang/) (IEEE Fellow), and obtained my Bachelor degree in Computer Science and Technology from Jinan University, Guangzhou, in July 2016.
 I worked as a postdoctoral research fellow at [HKAIFT](https://hkaift.com/) from 2021 to 2022 and as a research assistant at City University of Hong Kong from 2016 to 2017.

 My research interests include Cybersecurity, Financial Technologies, Privacy-enhancing Technologies, and AI Security.

 Email: chengjun.cai[at]cityu-dg.edu.cn

 ## :fire:News:fire:

--  I am looking for self-motivating students to join my team at CityU(DG).
-Positions for PhD, RA, and interns are available.
+-  I am looking for excellent PhD graduates or candidates to join my team at CityU(DG).
+Positions for Research Assistant Professor/Research Fellow and PhD are available.
 Please drop me your CV if interested.

 ## Recent publications